uiri/Gunboat-Diplomacy/README.md

     With Theocracy:

-      Morale bonus against opposing religions

-        Regular bonus against opposing Theocracies

-        Double bonus against State Atheist/Pagan players
+      Stability bonus and penalty for proportion of each city following state religion

       Religions slowly convert to state religion based on Bulliet curve

-      Allows Fanatic units, one per city
+      Allows Fanatic units, one per player

-      Allows city religion programs (+1 level to buildings for every 20% of the population in the state religion)
+      Allows religion programs, which upgrade buildings in ALL cities

         Charity - Hospital

-        Asceticism - Warehouse
+        Asceticism - Municipal Works

-        Missionaries - School
+        Propagation - School

         Pilgrimage - Transportation

-        Holy War - Fortification
+        Holy War - Fortifications

     With Free Religion

-      If attacking player has state religion, bonus loyalty for population NOT in that religion

       Religions fluctuate wildly

-      No change in loyalty
+      No change in stability

     Religions:

       Orthodox (symbol: ☦)

         "I believe in one God, Father Almighty, Creator of heaven and earth, and of all things visible and invisible.
-And in one Lord Jesus Christ, the only-begotten Son of God, begotten of the Father before all ages;"
+And in one Lord Jesus Christ, the only-begotten Son of God, begotten of the Father before all ages."

-        Fanatic: Varagnian (bonus for Artillery)
+        Fanatic: Varagnian (bonus for Marines)

       Catholic (symbol: ✝)

         "Now the Catholic Faith is this: We worship One God in Trinity and Trinity in Unity, neither confounding the Persons nor dividing the substance."

-        Fanatic: Crusader (bonus for Tanks)
+        Fanatic: Crusader (bonus for Tanks, city attack)

       Protestant (symbol: ✞)

         "I believe in the Holy Ghost, the Holy Christian Church, the Communion of Saints, the Forgiveness of sins, the Resurrection of the Body, and the Life everlasting.
 Amen."

-        Fanatic: Hugenot (bonus for APC)
+        Fanatic: Hugenot (bonus for city defense, espionage)

       Sunni (symbol: ☪)

         "I testify that there is no god but God, and Muhammad is the messenger of God."

-        Fanatic: Mujahadin (bonus for Militia)
+        Fanatic: Mujahadin (bonus for anti-aircraft)

       Shia (symbol: ☫)

         "There is no god but God, and Mohammad is the messenger of God, and Ali is the viceregent of God."

-        Fanatic: Assassin (bonus for espionage)
+        Fanatic: Assassin (bonus for Artillary)

       Buddhist (symbol: ☸)

         "Suffering exists.
 There is a cause for suffering.
 There is an end to suffering.
 In order to end suffering, you must follow the Eightfold Path."

-        Fanatic: Shaolin Monk (bonus for Infantry)
+        Fanatic: Shaolin Monk (bonus for city defense)

       Sikh (symbol: ☬)

         "There exists but one God, who is called The True, The Creator, Free from fear and hate, Immortal, Not begotten, Self-Existent, Great and Compassionate."

-        Fanatic: Punjabi (bonus for IFV)
+        Fanatic: Khalsa (bonus for IFV)

   Paganism

     Certain percentage of population is "Pagan"

-    If Paganism adopted as State Religion, each city can do...something
+    Stability bonus only applies for cities of the same ethnic religion

+    No stability penalty for non-state religion

     Different Ethnic Religions based on location, holyshit we have 30 in all